Camp Meriwether (Oregon)

-Camp Meriwether is a 790-acre Boy Scout summer camp founded in 1926 and located south of Cape Lookout near Cloverdale, Oregon, along the Oregon Coast.
+Camp Meriwether is a 790-acre Scouts BSA summer camp founded in 1926 and located south of Cape Lookout near Cloverdale, Oregon, along the Oregon Coast.
 Camp Meriwether is the largest of the Cascade Pacific Council's four resident camps in Oregon.
 During World War II, the camp was closed for two years and served as a US Army outpost until 1943.
-Since 2015, there has been controversy over the intended development of a golf course over 200 acres of coastal land.

 Early years

-The land upon which Camp Meriwether sits was purchased in 1925 by Scout Executive George "Chief Obie" Obertueffer of the Portland Area Council.
+The land upon which Camp Meriwether sits was purchased in 1926 by Scout Executive George "Chief Obie" Obertueffer of the Portland Area Council.
 Following a fire and the destruction of the lodge at Camp Chinidere, near Wahtum Lake on Mt.
 Hood, the council began to look for a new property.
-Oberteuffer was able to persuade the council to purchase the land from the Chamberlain family for $19,000 (when the operating budget for the council was $26,000).
+Oberteuffer was able to persuade the council to purchase the land from the Chamberlain family for $21,000 (when the operating budget for the council was $26,000).
 The camp was named for Meriwether Lewis, of the Lewis and Clark Expedition of 1804.
 The camp to the north of Camp Meriwether is Camp Clark, which runs a similar program but for Cub Scouts.
 The combined camps make the Meriwether-Clark Scout Reservation and over 1,000 acres of land along with two miles of private access beach.